Course Overview

 Accommodations for Students with Disabilities

-If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with the Head TAs (Steph or Jacob) as early in the semester as possible.
+If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with Jacob Rast as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, I encourage you to contact them at access@andrew.cmu.edu.

 Academic Integrity Policies